Cross-Modal Causal Intervention for Medical Report Generation: Experiment

-We further conduct the qualitative analysis on the MIMIC-CXR dataset via three intuitive generated examples of the baseline and the VLCI in Fig.~\ref{fig:experiment_result}.
-In Fig.~\ref{fig:experiment_result} (a), the reference report contains three abnormalities.
-However, the baseline model neglects "pleural effusion" and "consolidation," while VLCI accurately identifies all abnormalities.
-This indicates that our VDM comprehensively captures all essential visual features, crucial for MRG.
-Fig.~\ref{fig:experiment_result} (b) shows an example where the same visual region is simultaneously discovered by the baseline and the VLCI but leads to different descriptions.
-Our VLCI can accurately describe the heart, while the baseline is uncertain and even has a miscalculation of pneumonia.
+We further conduct the qualitative analysis on the MIMIC-CXR dataset via three intuitive generated examples of the baseline and the \red{CMCRL} in Fig.~\ref{fig:experiment_result}.
+In Fig.~\ref{fig:experiment_result} (a), the reference report contains four abnormalities.
+However, the baseline model neglects all abnormalities, while \red{CMCRL} accurately identifies all abnormalities.
+This indicates that our VDM comprehensively captures all essential visual features, crucial for {RRG}.
+Fig.~\ref{fig:experiment_result} (b) shows an example where the same visual region is simultaneously discovered by the baseline and the \red{CMCRL} but leads to different descriptions.
+Our \red{CMCRL} can accurately describe the heart, while the baseline is uncertain and even has a miscalculation of pneumonia.
 It shows that LDM can alleviate the semantic bias caused by word frequency in word embedding space.
 Fig.~\ref{fig:experiment_result} (c) illustrates a complex causal graph, where ``atelectasis" and ``edema" could also be causes of ``cardiomegaly."
 However, the baseline fails to correctly consider the causes of ``cardiomegaly" and erroneously captures these pieces of evidence.
-In contrast, VLCI leverages the causal intervention module to disentangle these confounders, enabling careful consideration of various pieces of evidence for an accurate judgment.
+In contrast, \red{CMCRL} leverages the causal intervention module to disentangle these confounders, enabling careful consideration of various pieces of evidence for an accurate judgment.

 In Fig.~\ref{fig:experiment_result} (d), the ground truth indicates the presence of hydropneumothorax, a condition characterized by the simultaneous presence of gas and fluid in the chest, whereas pleural effusion contains only fluid.
-Although VLCI correctly identifies the presence of gas and fluid in the chest, leading to the diagnosis of pneumothorax, it erroneously estimates pleural effusion due to insufficient relevant knowledge.
+Although \red{CMCRL} correctly identifies the presence of gas and fluid in the chest, leading to the diagnosis of pneumothorax, it erroneously estimates pleural effusion due to insufficient relevant knowledge.
 In this example, our method produces inaccurate text and fails to identify pneumonia and lung consolidation.
 Moreover, while VDM and LDM excel at recognizing visual and language concepts, detecting highly specialized concepts with latent relations not explicitly present in the data presents challenges.